Eliasdb/Vue-udemy-exercises/README.md

 *Side note*: forsureapromise.then -> if you see anything like this, you know whatever precedes then, is a promise.

+**Async and await**

+Example: reporting spam to adamin when clicking button

+		methods: {
+	    		notifyAdministrator() {
+				swal({
+		    			title: 'Spam?',
+		    			text: this.message,
+		    			icon: 'warning',
+		    			buttons: ['Cancel', 'Yes']
+				}).then(confirmed => {
+		    			if (!confirmed) return;

+		   	 		axios.post(this.url).then(() => {
+						flash('Okay, thanks for the help!');
+		    			});
+				});
+	    		}
+		}
+	};

+The sweet alert function returns a promise.
+When the promise resolves, we will submit an axios request and once we're done, flash a message.
+You end up with nested code, which isn't that much of an issue, but we can simplify this with async and await.

+		methods: {
+			ASYNC notifyAdministrator() {
+				 LET CONFIRMED = AWAIT swal({
+					title: 'Spam?',
+					text: this.message,
+					icon: 'warning',
+					buttons: ['Cancel', 'Yes']
+				});
+					if (!confirmed) return;

+					axios.post(this.url).then(() => {
+						flash('Okay, thanks for the help!');
+					});
+				RETURN 'foobar';
+			}
+		}
+	};

+ *Async:*

+When you add async in front of a method, it becomes an asynchronous method and it should return a promise.
+It doesn't return 'foobar' when you add async.
+It returns a promise now, so you have to use .then() in order for it to execute, because it waits on the promise.

+*Await:*

+When you add await at the swal, it's basically saying wait for this swal promise to be resolved.
+Think of it as our way of saying pause the execution until this asynchronous operation has completed.

+So that way we could make it into a variable and get rid of the .then() call and have more of a traditional way which makes the code easier to write and to consume.

+We still have another promise:

+		methods: {
+			ASYNC notifyAdministrator() {
+				 LET CONFIRMED = AWAIT swal({
+					title: 'Spam?',
+					text: this.message,
+					icon: 'warning',
+					buttons: ['Cancel', 'Yes']
+				});
+					if (!confirmed) return;

+					AWAIT axios.post(this.url)

+					flash('Okay, thanks for the help!');
+			}
+		}
+	};

+Axios.post returns a promise, so we could say await axios post.
+When that has officially been resolved, flash the message.

+*Conclusion:*

+Notice we got rid of the indentation entirely and from a simple pragmatic point of view, that's an immediate win.
+The less indentation, the cleaner it's going to be.
+If you get rid of async, the whole thing is going to crash, because await is a reserved word.
+You can't use it without being in an async function, at the top level.

+Don't forget: Whenever you prefix a method with the keyword await, whatever you return ('foobar' for example), you're not going to get that return value, but a promise that then resolves with that value.

 **Useful string additions**

 - string.includes();